kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 154: Sept 5, 2024</summary>

   ### Today's Progress:
   * Continued working on Kevin Powell's Space Travel Website course on Scrimba.
-I completed the module of The design system (100% complete), completed the modile of The homepage (100%), and started on the Navigation module (69%).
+I completed the module of The design system (100% complete), completed the module of The homepage (100%), and started on the Navigation module (69%).

   ### Link to work:
   * None

   ### New thing(s) learned:
-  * I've learned a lot about how to do a navigation bar and how to make the homepage of this project look similair to the Figma design.
+  * I've learned a lot about how to do a navigation bar and how to make the homepage of this project look similar to the Figma design.

   ### Thoughts:
   * This is a tough project, but will be re-done in the future when I'm comfortable with CSS and JavaScript.